Don’t be misinformed or even avoid growing a beard altogether because you think it’s not for you based on some untrue popular beard myths.

 Myth #12: Beards make you an outcast because most people don’t have them

-Many men considering growing a beard feel as if they will not be accepted for the change.
+Many men who are considering growing a beard feel as if they will not be accepted once they grow their facial hair.

 However, you are who you are, and as long as you respect others’ choices, then your choices are your own.